Influence of Amide versus Ester Linkages on the Properties of Eight-Armed PEG-PLA Star Block Copolymer Hydrogels

 ABSTRACT

-Water-soluble eight-armed poly(ethylene glycol)-poly(l-lactide) star block copolymers linked by an amide or ester group between the PEG core and the PLA blocks (PEG-(NHCO)-(PLA)(8) and PEG-(OCO)-(PLA)(8)) were synthesized by the stannous octoate catalyzed ring-opening polymerization of l-lactide using an amine- or hydroxyl-terminated eight-armed star PEG.
-At concentrations above the critical gel concentration, thermosensitive hydrogels were obtained, showing a reversible single gel-to-sol transition.
-At similar composition PEG-(NHCO)-(PLA)(8) hydrogels were formed at significantly lower polymer concentrations and had higher storage moduli.
-Whereas the hydrolytic degradation/dissolution of the PEG-(OCO)-(PLA)(8) takes place by preferential hydrolysis of the ester bond between the PEG and PLA block, the PEG-(NHCO)-(PLA)(8) hydrogels degrade through hydrolysis of ester bonds in the PLA main chain.
-Because of their relatively good mechanical properties and slow degradation in vitro, PEG-(NHCO)-(PLA)(8) hydrogels are interesting materials for biomedical applications such as controlled drug delivery systems and matrices for tissue engineering.
+Water-soluble eight-armed poly(ethylene glycol)-poly(l-lactide) star block copolymers linked by an amide or ester group between the PEG core and PLA blocks (PEG-(NHCO)-(PLA)(8) PEG-(OCO)-(PLA)(8)) were synthesized stannous octoate catalyzed ring-opening polymerization of l-lactide using amine- hydroxyl-terminated PEG.
+At concentrations above critical gel concentration, thermosensitive hydrogels obtained, showing a reversible single gel-to-sol transition. similar composition PEG-(NHCO)-(PLA)(8) formed at significantly lower polymer had higher storage moduli.
+Whereas hydrolytic degradation/dissolution PEG-(OCO)-(PLA)(8) takes place preferential hydrolysis bond block, degrade through bonds in main chain.
+Because their relatively good mechanical properties slow degradation vitro, are interesting materials for biomedical applications such as controlled drug delivery systems matrices tissue engineering.

 SUPPLEMENTAL MATERIAL